vexide/vexide-template/README.md

 ## Getting Started (NixOS)

 The Nix flake includes a devshell with every tool you need for building and uploading vexide projects.
-You still need to run ``rustup component add llvm-tools-preview`` if you haven't already.

 There is a `.envrc` file for Nix + Direnv users.